 Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Serve Indiana State Service Plan 2016-2018.

-AmeriCorps*State provides opportunities for Americans to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
-This is a national program administered by the Corporation for National and Community Service.
+AmeriCorps*State provides opportunities for individuals to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
+This is a national program administered by the Corporation for National and Community Service (CNCS).
 In Indiana, the AmeriCorps*State grant is administered by Serve Indiana.
-Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants based on Serve Indiana Commission guidance.
-The office provides technical training and support to sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
+Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants.
+It also provides training and technical assistance to support sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
 The performance of each program is tracked and measured to established targets and outcomes.

-Volunteer Engagement Roundtables – The roundtables focus on providing capacity building assistance to volunteer centers.
-This includes professional development trainings, networking and collaboration opportunities, and tools to support best and strategic practices to address volunteer management in Indiana.
+Volunteer Engagement Roundtables: The roundtables focus on providing capacity building assistance to volunteer centers.
+The roundtables are co-hosted with the Indiana Association of United Ways.
+This includes professional development trainings, networking and collaboration opportunities, and tools to support best and strategic practices to address volunteer management at Volunteer Centers in Indiana.
+Volunteer Centers act as the local “volunteer hub” where all citizens can go to get informed and connected to meaningful volunteer work that contributes to the solutions of serious community problems.

-Serve Indiana Awards for Excellence – Awards are our opportunity to honor some amazing individuals in our community that volunteer or serve.
-There are eight different categories (youth, volunteer, faith, national service, corporate, service-learning, lifetime, and volunteer program) and anyone can nominate their friend, co-worker, or family member.
-There are instructions and qualification rules listed on our website.
-Nominations generally open in the spring and are due in the summer with the award ceremony happening in October.
+Serve Indiana Awards for Excellence:The awards event is Serve Indiana’s opportunity to honor individuals in Indiana communities that volunteer or serve.
+There are eight different categories (youth, volunteer, faith, national service, corporate, service-learning, lifetime, and volunteer program) and applications are open to any person who would like to make a nomination.
+Nominations generally open in the spring and are due in the summer with the award ceremony happening in the fall.